sackIndian/angular_grunt_structure/README.md

 # angular_grunt_structure

-An angular kick start which provides JOHNPAP styles of coding structure.
+An angular kick start which provides JOHNPAPA styles of coding structure.

 Along with that it has grunt CSS, JS, HTML minifier which can be used for minification of codes.